 Transfer Credits for Military Service

 Temple awards college credit for documented military experience according to the ACE (American Council on Education) guide recommendations.
-Examples of acceptable documentation for military experience include AARTS (Army/ACE Registry Transcript System), SMART (Sailor/Marine/ACE Registry Transcript), or Community College of the Air Force transcript.
+Examples of acceptable documentation for military experience include AARTS (Army/ACE Registry Transcript System), SMART (Sailor/Marine/ACE Registry Transcript) or Community College of the Air Force transcript.
 For credit to be awarded, it must be useful in a student's program of study.
 Learn more about transfer credits for veterans.

-We thank you for your service, and invite you to learn more about the resources and benefits available to you as a veteran or enlisted service member.
+We thank you for your service, and invite you to learn more about the resources and benefits available to you as a veteran or an enlisted service member.
 We offer guidance and support with admissions and financial aid processes, as well as academic and other support services.

 G.I.
 Bill Comparison Tool

 This tool provides key information about college affordability and value so that veteran students can make informed decisions about where to attend school.
 Calculate your Post-9/11 GI Bill benefits and research approved programs to compare colleges by tuition and fees, housing allowances, and book stipends.

 The College Scorecard is a planning tool designed to assist you and your family as you evaluate school options.

 The College Navigator provides school information including tuition and fees, retention and graduation rates, use of financial aid, and student loan default rates.
 It also features a cost calculator and a school comparison tool.

 The Financial Aid Shopping Sheet is a sample financial aid award letter designed to simplify information about costs and financial aid so that students can easily compare the costs of attending school.

 The Yellow Ribbon Program is part of the Post-9/11 GI Bill, and Temple University is one of the nation's participating, approved degree-granting institution.
 Yellow Ribbon schools make additional funds available for veterans and their dependents who meet eligibility requirements, without an additional charge to their GI Bill entitlement.
 Learn more.